18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 This folder houses information about the course and the website itself.

- * `learningcohorts.md` is the rational behind the learning cohort set up for the course
+ * `learningcohorts.md` is the rationale behind the learning cohort and the course.
  * `/howto/careandfeeding.md` is the document you're reading right now!

 ### /collections/_courses/